RETURN TO THE SABBAT To Film Live DVD

 RETURN TO THE SABBAT are currently in intensive negotiations with the up-and-coming Nottingham-based TB Records and "fully intend that this collaborative release shall prove to be something truly unique for the fans of this historic music," according to the band's official web site.
 The DVD, which at present has a working-title of "So It Is Done!" , will feature live versions of the now-legendary material from SABBAT's "History Of A Time To Come" and "Dreamweaver" albums.
 It will also include some previously-unreleased vintage works, on-stage special-guests, in-depth interviews and candid backstage footage of the band "at play."

 does not endorse, or guarantee the accuracy of, any user comment.
-To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appears next to the comments themselves.
+To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appear next to the comments themselves.
 To do so, click the downward arrow on the top-right corner of the Facebook comment (the arrow is invisible until you roll over it) and select the appropriate action.
 You can also send an e-mail to blabbermouthinbox(@)gmail.com with pertinent details.
-BLABBERMOUTH.NET reserves the right to "hide" comments that may be considered offensive, illegal or inappropriate and to "ban" users that violate the site's Terms Of Service.
-Hidden comments will still appear to the user and to the user's Facebook friends.
-If a new comment is published from a "banned" user or contains a blacklisted word, this comment will automatically have limited visibility (the "banned" user's comments will only be visible to the user and the user's Facebook friends).